MrSeekino/FluentHelper.EntityFramework/README.md

 Please note that the nuget package is called "FluentHelper.EntityFramework" and not "EntityFramework.FluentHelper"

-Alternatively binaries can be builded by opening "EntityFramework.FluentHelper.sln" available in current repository under "Sources" folder
+Alternatively binaries can be builded by opening "EntityFramework.FluentHelper.sln" available in current repository under [Sources](https://github.com/MrSeekino/EntityFramework.FluentHelper/tree/master/Sources) folder

 Bug Reports
 -----------